franciscoxavier04/pm-BIM/docs/system-admin-guide/custom-fields/README.md

 ![Detailed view of a custom field in OpenProject administration](openproject_system_guide_new_custom_hierarchy_details_tab.png)

 Under the *Items* tab you can specify which hierarchy items should be selectable for this specific custom field.
-Initially the list of items will be empty .To add items, click the **+Item** button.
+Initially the list of items will be empty.To add items, click the **+Item** button.

 ![Items tab for a hierarchy custom field in OpenProject administration](openproject_system_guide_hierarchy_field_add_item_button.png)